 As mentioned, two measurement units describe a microphone's output when the mic is subjected to a 1 Pascal or 94 dB SPL sound waves at its capsule:

 - In millivolts (mV)

 - In decibels relative to 1 volt (dBV)

 Our measurement in millivolts is easier to understand.
 For a given sound pressure level, the microphone will output X millivolts of electricity (analog mic signal).

 The easiest part of measuring in millivolts is that, like the Pascal, it's linear.
 However, it doesn't really make things easy when it comes time to apply gain to mic signal since mic preamp gain is measured in dB (a logarithmic scale).

-dBV (also known as dBv) is practically relating a microphone’s output to an imaginary microphone that outputs 1 volt per 94 dB SPL or 1 Pascal.
+dBV (also known as dBv) relates a microphone's output to an imaginary microphone that outputs 1 volt per 94 dB SPL or 1 Pascal.
 No microphone is that sensitive.
-Our theoretical microphone would output 0 dBV and so our real microphones would have negative dBV values.
+Our theoretical microphone would output 0 dBV, and so our real microphones would have negative dBV values.

-Generally speaking, microphones output mic levels (-60 dBV to -40 dBV) and in order to be used in professional audio equipment, they need to be boosted to professional line level (+4 dBu or 1.78 dBV).
+Generally speaking, microphones output mic levels (-60 dBV to -40 dBV).
+In order to be used in professional audio equipment, they need to be boosted to professional line level (+4 dBu or 1.78 dBV).

 If you're interested in calculating between dBV and mV or dB SPL and Pascals, here are the formulae: